 Can an idea be “real” like a light bulb or a torch?
 Does the text of a book contain something more than just symbols on a page?
 Do ideas have a causal effect measurable by empirical science?

 I was pondering these questions whilst watching the world pour opprobrium on Donald Trump’s comments about Muslims.
 Few dispute the fact that ideas can be dangerous but just how dangerous can an idea be?
 Is it measurable?

-Of course, an idea is not in any traditional scientific sense of the word measurable there are too many variables.
-Nonetheless, many ideas do seem to be predictable in their outcomes.
-It’s quite predictable that the world would react, as it has done, when the president of the United States happens to suggest that a billion Muslims should be be banned from entering the country.
+Of course, an idea is not in any traditional scientific sense of the word measurable there are too many variables; however, many ideas do seem to be predictable in their outcomes.
+It’s quite predictable that the world would react, as it has done when the president of the United States happens to suggest that a billion Muslims should be banned from entering the country.